Cohort 18 of our successful one-year program – Public Sector Governance and Management in a Digital World – begins October 16.

-Cohort 17 of our successful one -year program – Public Sector Governance and Management in a Digital World – begins June 8.
-This unique program provides public sector leaders at the EX-1 level with the insights and tools they need to respond to the new government, lead through this period of change and be successful in the transformed public service of the future.
+This unique program provides public sector leaders at the EX-1 level with the insights and tools they need to respond to the drivers of public sector change and to be successful in the transformed public service of the future.

 Click here for FAQ’s for Cohort 18 of the Executive Leadership Program.